Student Opportunities & Services

 Students can earn course credit by who completing an internship with a private, nonprofit or government agency.
 An internship will provide you with valuable work experience, develop your professional skills and allow you to explore a career pertaining to field of study.

-The mission of Missouri State is public affairs.
-Therefore, we promote the idea of civic engagement, particularly through service-learning opportunities tied to anthropology courses.
-In service-learning, students gain credit by working for local organizations in ways that are relevant to their major.
+We promote the idea of civic engagement, particularly through service-learning opportunities tied to courses.
+In service-learning, students gain credit by working for local organizations relevant to their major.

-Students have many opportunities to apply their knowledge and gain experience in the community.
-The core of public sociology and applied anthropology is civic and community engagement.
+The core of public sociology and applied anthropology is civic and community engagement, often in the form of volunteering.
 The faculty are engaged members of the community and encourage students to be as well.

 Accessing the tools for success